HayotbekAbdulazizov/HayotbekAbdulazizov/README.md

 Here are some ideas to get you started:
 -->

-- 🇺🇿: Originally from Uzbekistan,Andijan / Living in Uzbekistan/Tashkent
+- 🇺🇿: Originally from Uzbekistan,Andijan / Living in Uzbekistan,Tashkent
 <!-- - :notebook: I like to write about technology on [Medium](https://kelvinsp.medium.com/) -->
 - :two_hearts: In love with Python
 - :seedling: Learning more Data Science, Software Engineering and Machine Learning